Read the guidance and key information about the ECR Development Fund 2026.

 Grants of up to £25,000 will be awarded to successful applicants, for projects of up to 12 months in duration.

-A total budget of £375,000 has been allocated to the Fund, to be distributed across four annual calls (2023-26), allowing us to fund up to four awards per year.
+A total budget of £375,000 has been allocated to the Fund, to be distributed across four annual calls (2023-26).
+We have previously funded four or five awards following each call, and expect to be able to do the same this time.

 Panel members will be given the discretion to make awards and apply conditions, which means funding awards may differ from the amount requested.